apache/incubator-datalab/README.md

 - IAM user with Contributor permissions.
 - Service principal and JSON based auth file with clientId, clientSecret and tenantId.

+**Note:** The following permissions should be assigned to the service principal:

+- Windows Azure Active Directory
+- Microsoft Graph
+- Windows Azure Service Management API

 To build SSN node, following steps should be executed: